 Furthering the landscape metaphor, the exterior of the building will feature “alternating panels of glass and white metal or porcelain to evoke textured layers of sedimentary rock” and in the center, a glass atrium that allows light into the retail shopping area will symbolize a “pristine mountain lake”.

 Looking to the sociological side, a portion of the development will be dedicated to lofts that serve as living and work spaces.
-Conceived from market research by the developer China Merchants Bank (招商银行) and marketed as “SOHO lofts” (small office/home office), the 390 units are “an acknowledgment by developers there that some of the younger generation are eschewing more traditional roles and venturing into entrepreneurialism and creative fields.
+Conceived from market research by the developer China Merchants Bank (????) and marketed as “SOHO lofts” (small office/home office), the 390 units are “an acknowledgement by developers there that some of the younger generations are eschewing more traditional roles and venturing into entrepreneurialism and creative fields.

 Consultant Mary Bergstrom told the The New York Times the 80s generation “started to question if they really wanted to get married, or buy a house or work in an office…Those born in the 1990s have taken that a step further, with a lot of freelancers or entrepreneurs with start-ups.”